Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Conclusion

 \section{Conclusion}

-In this work, we benchmarked the performance of seven models spanning traditional machine learning, deep neural networks, and Transformer-based methods on the MGMD task, providing a robust set of baselines for future research.
+In this work, we systematic evaluate the performance of ten models spanning traditional machine learning, deep neural networks, and Transformer-based methods on the MGMD task, providing a robust set of baselines for future research.
 Additionally, we explored multimodal approaches, demonstrating their potential in advancing music feature analysis by incorporating complementary modalities such as lyrics.

 To assess model robustness and generalisability, we conducted out-of-domain testing and utilised XAI techniques to analyse whether the models learnt intrinsic features.
 Furthermore, we proposed a novel ensemble XAI strategy to interpret model decisions effectively.
 Our findings reveal that existing models often fail to leverage fundamental musicological features, such as stops and structural elements, indicating a gap in their ability to capture domain-specific knowledge.
 This highlights the need for future research to integrate domain-specific knowledge into model architectures, paving the way for more interpretable and robust AI systems in music analysis.
+Additionally, MGMD based on alternative music representations, such as symbolic or MIDI-based formats, could be explored in future work once more suitable datasets become available.